FranciscoCardoso913/Seed-Labs/CTF8.md

 ![login-form](img/login_form.png)

-We started by analyzing the php code that was given to us and took note of the following:
+We started by analysing the php code that was given to us and took note of the following:

 1. The program doesn’t sanitize our input and doesn’t use prepared statements, that is, our input is directly injected in the query that is going to be used;

-2. The query that we build must be successful so that it doesn’t return false.
+2. The query that we build must be successful so that the method `query` from php doesn’t return false.
 If it isn't we get an error and don’t have access to the flag;

 3. The query has to return at least one valid result so that the flag in printed to us.